Hardy Falconer Parsons

 Hardy Falconer Parsons VC (13 June 1897 – 21 August 1917) was an English recipient of the Victoria Cross, the highest and most prestigious award for gallantry in the face of the enemy that can be awarded to British and Commonwealth forces.

 He was born in Rishton, Lancashire, the son of the Reverend James Ash Parsons and Henrietta Parsons, of Leysian Mission, City Road, London.
 He was educated at King Edward VII School, Lytham St Annes, Kingswood School, Bath, and as a medical student at the University of Bristol, preparing for medical missionary work.

 A commemorative stone was unveiled in his hometown of Rishton on 21 August 2017 at the town's war memorial to mark 100 years since he died.
 As he was a Bristol University medical student, a blue plaque on his former residence was also unveiled in 2017.

 Details

-He was 20 years old, and a temporary second lieutenant in the 14th (Service) Battalion, The Gloucestershire Regiment, British Army during the First World War when the following deed took place for which he was awarded the VC.
+He was 20 years old, and a temporary second lieutenant in the 14th (Service) Battalion, Gloucestershire Regiment (West of England), of the British Army during the First World War when the following deed took place for which he was awarded the VC.

 On 20/21 August 1917 near Epehy, France, during a night attack by the enemy on his bombing post, the bombers holding the post were forced back, but Second Lieutenant Parsons remained at his post.
 Single-handed and although severely burnt by liquid fire, he continued to hold up the enemy with bombs until severely wounded.
 Second Lieutenant Parsons died of his wounds.

 He was buried at Villers-Faucon Communal Cemetery, France.